 Skip to main content

 In fact, according to the Insurance Institute for Business & Home Security, 40% of small businesses do not reopen after a severe weather event.
 This is in part due to a failure to have an actionable plan in place.
-As we discussed in Step up your disaster preparedness, don’t wait for the news report, organizations can get tripped up when there’s confusion over who should act and what those actions should be during a weather crisis.
+As we discussed in Step Up Your Disaster Preparedness, Don’t Wait for the News Report, organizations can get tripped up when there’s confusion over who should act and what those actions should be during a weather crisis.
 Without clear plans, practice, and timely alerts, critical resources may fail to execute.

 Identify at-risk locations with integrated weather feeds and proximity searching

-As discussed in Using RMIS technology to address unexpected challenges in natural disaster risk management, “integrating these alert feeds into trigger-based distribution risks shorten response times and ensures that those responsible for executing plans have the most timely data available.”
+As discussed in Using RMIS Technology to Address Unexpected Challenges in Natural Disaster Risk Management, “integrating these alert feeds into trigger-based distribution risks shorten response times and ensures that those responsible for executing plans have the most timely data available.”
 Using feeds also eliminates the need to receive updates from inside affected areas, which can be challenging during a crisis.
-Origami Risk’s external events module gives risk practitioners the ability to create tasks and notes, send a text message, generate and send a report, or create a new survey assignment – in addition to sending a tailored email.
+Origami Risk’s external events module gives risk practitioners the ability to create tasks and notes, send a text message, generate and send a report, or create a new survey assignment — in addition to sending a tailored email.
 Origami Risk can then trigger real-time alerts to an associated distribution list and new enhancements provide even more flexibility to tailor the body of the communication, recipients, and workflows, to make sure everyone is fully prepared to act when the time comes.

 Use audit technology to fine-tune communication, before and after an event

 Long before meteorologists warn of severe weather, make sure your organization has a plan in place.
-(We discuss in detail how to assess your risk and create a management plan in Finding added value in your RMIS: Business continuity/disaster recovery.
+(We discuss in detail how to assess your risk and create a management plan in Finding Added Value in Your RMIS: Business Continuity/Disaster Recovery.

 If you already have a plan, make sure it’s up-to-date so you don’t waste crucial time carrying out procedures that no longer apply or chasing down the wrong contacts.
 Conducting regular audits is the best way to evaluate the strength and feasibility of your plan.
 Audits will determine if:

-• it's easy to explain and follow
+• plans are easy to explain and follow

-• key parties know their role
+• key parties know their roles

 • all contact information is current